This document was last updated on August 14, 2020.

 We use OAuth tokens as our authentication mechanism to access source code from the supported source code hosting providers.
 When you start using DeepSource, you have to explicitly grant permissions in the respective source code hosting provider that you are authorizing us to check out your public and private repositories.
 To analyze the source code, we check out your code from supported source code hosting providers.

 All our repository and analysis is run in a secure sandbox.
 Each sandbox is restricted to access data only within its scope, and it is not possible to access a sandbox from another sandbox, or from the Internet.
 Each analysis run starts in a fresh sandbox, and each sandbox is destroyed after each run, preventing leaking any customer-specific information or source code from inside the runtime to other sandboxes.

-DeepSource does not store or receive any kind of credit card data other than a reference token that allows us to create payments with our payments provider Stripe, a PCI Level 1 certified payments provider.
+DeepSource does not receive or store any kind of credit card data.
+All our payments are processed by Stripe, a PCI Level 1 certified payments provider.
 Please refer to Stripe’s security policy for more details: https://stripe.com/help/security.

-All data we process and store are backed up frequently to multiple regions spanned across the earth.
+All data we process and store are backed up frequently to multiple regions.
 Two identical copies are always ready and waiting for an immediate hot-swap in case of any failure of our underlying services.
 DeepSource encryption uses 256-bit AES keys to protect backups at rest, and encrypts data in motion with 128-bit AES SSL/TLS encryption.

 All data exchanged with DeepSource is transmitted over TLS.
 All repository operations of private data is done over HTTPS authenticated with short lived authentication tokens.